-With an agreement that covers such a large region expected to be ratified in the next year, now is the time for New Zealand businesses to undertake an impact assessment to identify the key benefits this agreement could create.
+With an agreement that covers such a large region entering into force in January 2022, now is the time for New Zealand businesses to undertake an impact assessment to identify the key benefits this agreement could create.

-In light of a turbulent year on the global stage, acting now will ensure your business is maximising all of the available opportunities.
+In light of a turbulent period on the global stage, acting now will ensure your business is maximising all of the available opportunities.
 An RCEP supply chain review will not only highlight the benefits that will be available under RCEP but may also confirm opportunities under existing FTAs between New Zealand and other countries.
 This would create an optimal FTA strategy.